pranto-171000/Film-Rental-Database-Insights-using---SQL/README.md

 ## Findings

-**PG-13 Film Rentals**: A subset of films with a rental rate of 2.99 or lower proves to be popular among customers.
+**PG-13 Film Rentals**: A subset of films with a rental rate of 2.99 or lower proves to be popular among customers

-**Special Features**: Many films with deleted scenes show a particular pattern in rental behavior, especially for certain titles starting with "C".
+**Special Features**: Many films with deleted scenes show a particular pattern in rental behavior, especially for certain titles starting with "C"

-**Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
+**Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons

 **Customer Activity**: The active customer base is significant, with some customers having rented multiple films over time.

 **Top Rental Dates**: Peak rental dates, such as 26th July 2005, show spikes in customer engagement, which can help plan for future promotions or inventory stocking.

 **Sci-Fi Popularity**: Sci-Fi films show consistent demand, making it a key category for continued investment.

 **Underperforming Films**: A number of films with fewer than 1 rental indicate potential candidates for discontinuation or re-promotion.

--**Unreturned Movies**: There is a notable number of films still not returned, suggesting potential customer behavior insights or loss tracking.
+**Unreturned Movies**: There is a notable number of films still not returned, suggesting potential customer behavior insights or loss tracking.

 ## Reports

--**Film and Rental Performance**: A detailed summary report identifying the most and least rented films, categorized by genre and rental rate.
+**Film and Rental Performance**: A detailed summary report identifying the most and least rented films, categorized by genre and rental rate.

--**Customer Activity Report**: Insights on customer activity, including who rented the most films and how many rentals were made on specific dates.
+**Customer Activity Report**: Insights on customer activity, including who rented the most films and how many rentals were made on specific dates.

--**Low-Rentals Analysis**: A report identifying films with the fewest rentals, highlighting those that may not be worth maintaining in the inventory.
+**Low-Rentals Analysis**: A report identifying films with the fewest rentals, highlighting those that may not be worth maintaining in the inventory.

--**Unreturned Films Report**: A list of films that have not been returned, aiding in loss prevention or policy enforcement.
+**Unreturned Films Report**: A list of films that have not been returned, aiding in loss prevention or policy enforcement.

 ## Conclusion